 - Set up a calendar for taking the SAT and completing college applications.

 - Talk with college representatives when they visit your school.

 - Apply to colleges with different admission requirements (least selective to most selective).
 Make sure to fulfill application requirements and deadlines.

 - Ask your guidance counselor to look over your applications and discuss the next steps in applying to college.

 - See your guidance counselor about completing the Free Application for Federal Student Aid (FAFSA).
 Colleges require that students requesting financial aid provide the FAFSA, including the part that explains any unusual financial circumstances.

-- heck your school’s newspaper for testing deadlines and scholarship information.
+- Check your school’s website for testing deadlines and scholarship information.

 - Check military academy and ROTC applications and scholarship deadlines if appropriate.